University of Toronto Faculty of Law: Public interest employment

 The Faculty of Law maintains a strong commitment to public interest law, supported by its extensive clinical programs and public interest fellowships.
 Graduates often secure positions with legal aid organizations, non-governmental organizations (NGOs), and advocacy groups focusing on areas such as human rights, environmental law, and social justice.

 U.S. summer associate positions

 A growing number of students secure summer associate positions in the United States, particularly in New York City.
-In 2024, at least 30 students obtained such positions, with the majority working in New York.
+From 2024 through 2026, at least 30 students each year have obtained such positions, with the majority working in New York.

-In 2025, at least 32 students accepted summer associate roles in the U.S., predominantly in New York, along with placements in Boston and the San Francisco Bay Area.
-Of these, 28 were 2L JD students and four were 3L JD/MBA students.
+In 2026, at least 30 students accepted summer associate roles in the U.S., predominantly in New York, along with placements in the San Francisco Bay Area and internationally in the London office of U.S. firms.
 The majority of these positions were secured through pre-OCI recruitment, reflecting a shift in the hiring timeline for U.S. firms.